Decoherence rate expression due to air molecule scattering in spatial qubits: Application: Mesoscopic spatial superpositions

-Figure~\ref{fig:path-comparison} shows the decoherence rate given in eq.~\eqref{eq:deco-exact} as a function of time and shows that the constant-path approach usually assumed for estimating decoherence in spatial superposition, can overestimate the effect of decoherence.
-One should note that only the LWL displays time dependence since it is proportional to the superposition size; see eq.~\eqref{eq:deco-lwl}.
-The SWL in eq.~\eqref{eq:deco-swl}, on the other hand, is independent of $\Delta x$~\footnote{The SWL could only contain time-dependent corrections if one considers varying cross-sections, which are beyond the scope of this work.} and its decoherence rate is not time-dependent.
+Figure~\ref{fig:path-comparison} shows the decoherence rate given in eq.~\eqref{eq:deco-exact} compared to the constant-path approach, as a function of time.
+The figure shows that the constant-path approach, usually assumed for estimating decoherence in spatial superposition, can overestimate the effect of decoherence.
+One should note that only the LWL and our interpolation display time dependence since they are dependent on the superposition size; see eq.~\eqref{eq:deco-lwl}.
+The SWL in eq.~\eqref{eq:deco-swl}, on the other hand, is independent of $\Delta x$~\footnote{The SWL could contain time-dependent corrections if one considers varying cross-sections, which are beyond the scope of this work.} and its decoherence rate is not time-dependent.
 Therefore, differences between the constant-superposition-size approach and the time-dependent one only appear in the LWL and when interpolating between the SWL and LWL limits.
-The temperatures in the figure are chosen to illustrate this point.
-In fig.~\ref{fig:path-comparison}, the three lines correspond to the different wavelength regimes: for the red line, the air molecule wavelength is much smaller than the maximal superposition size, for the orange line, the wavelength is of the same order as the maximal superposition size, and for the blue line the wavelength is much larger than the maximal superposition size.
-At the start of the experiment, we will always be in the LWL, as shown in the figure~\ref{fig:comparison}.
-Later, there is a transition between the two wavelength limits (for the orange and red lines).
-The figure illustrates nicely that when this transition happens is temperature-dependent.
-For higher ambient temperatures, the transition happens quickly, and the constant-path approach is a good approximation of the decoherence rate.
-Given a superposition width of maximally $10\,\si{\nano\metre}$, fig.~\ref{fig:path-comparison} shows that for a temperature of $\sim 1\,\si{\kelvin}$ and higher, even when taking into account the creation/annihilation of the superpositions, the constant-path approach is a good approximation for the decoherence rate~\footnote{Of course, the figure will be slightly different for different paths, i.e. different schemes for creating the superposition, but as long as the maximum superposition size is the same, this statement should hold.}.
-The constant-path approximation overestimates the decoherence rate for smaller temperatures than $T \leq 1$ K for $10\,\si{\nano\metre}$ superpositions.
-It is interesting to highlight that by increasing the superposition size $\Delta x$ while keeping the parameters above fixed, the decoherence rates approach the SWL, where the curves in Fig.~\ref{fig:path-comparison} for the similar temperatures flatten or saturate the SWL even more quickly for the similar time scale.
-In other words, the system's coherence becomes increasingly fragile to scattering for arbitrarily large superposition sizes.
+The environmental temperatures corresponding to the different coloured lines in the fig.~\ref{fig:path-comparison} are chosen to illustrate this point.
+In fig.~\ref{fig:path-comparison}, the three lines correspond to the different wavelength regimes: for the red line, the air molecule wavelength is much smaller than the maximal superposition size.
+Because this is the shortest wavelength situation, this also gives the most decoherence.
+For the orange line in fig.~\ref{fig:path-comparison}, the wavelength is of the same order as the maximal superposition size, and for the blue line the wavelength is much larger than the maximal superposition size (thus giving the smallest decoherence of the three lines).
+At the start of the experiment, we will always be in the LWL, since the superposition size starts at zero.
+Later, we can enter the interpolation regime between the two wavelength limits, which is the case for the orange and red lines in fig.~\ref{fig:path-comparison}.
+The figure illustrates nicely that it is temperature-dependent when the interpolation regime is entered, i.e. we are no longer completely in the LWL.
+For higher ambient temperatures, the transition between the wavelength regimes happens quickly, since the ambient particles have a relatively short wavelength; the constant-path approach is a good approximation of the decoherence rate.